StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 In HTML, an **element** is indicated with **tags**, which look like this: **< >**

+Every bit of content in a page has to be inside of a tag.

 Most of the time, there's an opening tag (to show where the element starts) and a closing tag (to show where it ends).
-Each tag contains the **tag name**.
+Each tag contains a **tag name**.
 Here's an element that shows the most important heading on a page:

 ```
 <h1>content</h1>